Do you ever have a place where you want to go back to because of the way it made you FEEL?

 Be prepared to unwind, recharge and enjoy the idyllic setting of Barichara.
 Definitely, the most beautiful and relaxing town to visit in Colombia.

-For more visits to the beautiful towns in Colombia, you can find our posts here.
+For more visits to the beautiful towns in Colombia, you can find our posts below.

+This page includes affiliate links.
 By using the links on this page (at no extra cost to you) it will generate a small commission from any sales.
 This helps us keep providing quality content, tips for you.
-Thanks for your support and we hope you enjoy these recommendations!
+Thanks for your support and we hope you enjoy these recommendations

 Dorene is a marketing consultant and freelance writer.
 She quit her 20-year career in marketing to redesign her career and lifestyle on her own terms by living location independent.
 Now with her husband Troy, she helps people who want to redefine their midlife and make conscious changes at TravelLifeX.
 She also trains & coaches travel and hospitality clients to improve their marketing at TravelLifeMedia.com